Awesome Little Ride

 This is a cool little ride to do if you are in central Florida.
-I am starting the ride at the Mobile Gas Station at exit 321 off the I-75.
+We were staying at the KOA in Lake Panasoffkee but I am starting the ride at the Mobile Gas Station at exit 321 off the I-75.
 This is a good starting point as it’s right off the interstate and there is gas, coffee, bathrooms, and a Subway.
 Depending on what time you get here, you are covered.

 Cow Pastures Everywhere

 You will start out by making a left out of the gas station and heading west on N County RD 470.
 This will take you through the small town of Lake Panasoffkee.
 Once you pass the town, your scenery will be cow pastures and wooded areas.
 Mostly trees covered in Spanish moss.

 After approximately 10 miles, you will come to FL-44.
 Make a left.
 The road will wind around a little and there will be water on your right side.
 I believe this is Henderson Lake.

 You will travel down FL-44 for approx another 10 miles before coming to US-41/West Main St. You will make a right on US-441.
 The traffic picks up a little here as you go through the town of Inverness.
 Follow signs for FL-44 W/Hwy 44 W. It is a 1-mile interchange.
 FL-41 goes off to the extreme right but you will only make a slight right and continue straight.

 Travel another approximately another 11 miles and once you start to pass the Citrus Wildlife Management Area, start looking for W. Crystal Oaks Dr. Make a left on West Crystal Oaks Dr. West Crystal Oaks Dr will turn into W Venable St after about 2 miles.
 Continue straight on W Venable St for about another 3 miles.